submariner-io/cloud-prepare/README.md

 ### Prepare a cloud for Submariner

-Preparing a cloud for Submariner takes in number of gateways, internal ports for intra-cluster communications (Submariner components) and public ports for inter-cluster communications (Submariner to Submariner).
+The `PrepareForSubmarinerInput` function takes the number of gateways, the internal ports used for intra-cluster communication between Submariner components, and the public ports used for inter-cluster communication between Submariner gateways.

 ```go
 	input := api.PrepareForSubmarinerInput{